A tap is

 taste and application, but they all share a similar function.

-several ways to achieve such control, but for domestic taps it is likely to
+several ways to achieve such control. but many domestic taps with

-be one of two types of valve -
+either one or two knobs or levers use one of two types of valve shown below.

 These are more commonly seen in older and